Ha-L0/Ha-L0.github.io/_posts/2023-08-02-[H4]-Proving-Grounds-Play-VULNHUB-dc-4.md

 ...
 ```

-The input parameter look juicy.
+The input parameter looks juicy.
 Lets try to change the value of the parameter to `id` to see if we can send arbitrary commands.
 ```http
 POST /command.php HTTP/1.1
 Host: 192.168.193.195